VOLTTRON/volttron/services/core/WeatherAgent/README.rst

     "location": [
-        {"zip": "22212", #zip has higher priority than city/region "city": "Incheon", #no need if zip is defined "region": "KO", #state or country. no need if zip is defined}
+        {"zip": "22212", #zip has higher priority than city/region "city": "Incheon", #no need if zip is defined "region": "KO", #state or country. no need if zip is defined }
     ],

     # This section is used to make weather agent periodically publish